1648 – First women lawyer in America – Margaret Brent (Maryland)

 2013 – First African American woman appointed to New York State’s highest court – Hon.
 Sheila Abdus-Salaam (New York Court of Appeals)

 The next issue of the NYWBA Newsletter will come out on January 1, 2025.
-Please send your articles and photos by December 15 (or right away, if they’re ready!) to newsletter@nywba.org
+Please send your articles and photos by December 15 (or right away, if they’re ready!) to newsletter@nywba.org or submit here.

 NYWBA Mailing List